-The purpose of a Regrouping Control is to reduce gaps in the starting order.
-The starting time into the Regrouping Control and not its duration must be taken into account.
+The purpose of a Regrouping Control is to reduce gaps in the running order.
+The assigned time of the first crew's exit from the Regrouping Control and not its duration must be taken into account.
 The Steward(s) may reseed individual crews for safety reasons.